By Laura Agurkis, MS

 Through this process of striving for radical acceptance, we can all gain access to our own inner strength to overcome difficult emotions.
 We can also dedicate ourselves to remembering that life is worth living, even though it comes with painful emotions sometimes.
 With radical acceptance in our tool belt, we will increase our capacity for kindness toward ourselves and those around us.

-If you think you or someone you know may benefit from receiving mental health services and/or learning more about radical acceptance, please feel free contact the Metis Center for Psychological Services and schedule a consultation with one of our qualified care providers.
+If you think you or someone you know may benefit from receiving mental health services and/or learning more about radical acceptance, please contact the Metis Center for Psychological Services at (720) 387-8458, or schedule an appointment online with one of our qualified care providers.